Me and You (Kenny Chesney album)

 Me and You is the third studio album by American country music singer Kenny Chesney.
 It was released in 1996 via BNA Records.
 Although its lead-off single "Back in My Arms Again" failed to make Top 40, the album's title track and "When I Close My Eyes" both reached number two on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 1996.
-The title track was reprised from Chesney's previous album.
+The title track was reprised from Chesney's previous album, All I Need to Know.
 "Back Where I Come From" is a cover of Mac McAnally's 1990 single from his album Simple Life, while "When I Close My Eyes" had been recorded by Restless Heart lead singer Larry Stewart on his 1993 debut album Down the Road, and by Keith Palmer before that.
-"It's Never Easy To Say Goodbye" had been recorded by singer Wynonna Judd on her eponymous debut album.
-"Back in My Arms Again was previously recorded by Lee Roy Parnell (one of the co-writers) on his 1992 album Love Without Mercy.
+"It's Never Easy to Say Goodbye" had been recorded by singer Wynonna Judd on her eponymous debut album.
+"Back in My Arms Again" was previously recorded by its co-writer, Lee Roy Parnell, on his 1992 album Love Without Mercy.

+The album is the first in Chesney's career where he did not write or co-write any of the tracks.